trane-project/trane-music/courses/minor_pentatonic_scale/basics/exercise_2/front.md

-What interval from the tonic is degree number 2 of the minor pentatonic scale?
+What interval from the tonic is degree number 2 of the Minor Pentatonic scale?